kickitharder/Meade-LX200-Classic--ASCOM-Driver/README.md

 and slewed to.
 Selecting the radio button beside the chosen object and clicking on the "Go to" button will make the LX200 slew to that object.

-The objects available include
+The objects available include:

 1)  The LX200's named stars
-2)  Solar Sytem objects, including the Sun*, Moon, the Planets and Pluto.
+2)  Solar Sytem objects, including the Sun*, Moon, the Planets and Pluto
 3)  110 Messier objects
 4)  7840 CNGC objects
 5)  5386 IC objects